Spin Entanglement and Magnetic Competition via Long-range Interactions in Spinor Quantum Optical Lattices

-with $\hat S_{\nu,i}= \sum_{\xi,\xi'}\hat{b}^\dagger_{\xi,i}F^{\nu}_{\xi,\xi'}\hat{b}^{\phantom{\dagger}}_{\xi',i}$, where $\nu\in\{x,y,z\}$ and $F^\nu$ are the angular momentum matrices for spin $S=1$.
-The $b_{\sigma,i}^\dagger$ ($\hat b_{\sigma,i}$) correspond to bosonic atoms at site $i$ with spin projection $\sigma$ in the COL. The function $\varphi_{z,i}$ represents the geometric factor of the overlap integrals that projects the mode structure of the light into the matter.
-This depends on the pump incidence angle with respect to the cavity axis and the optical lattice plane~\cite{QOL-Caballero}.
-Considering the experimental situation described in~\cite{Esslinger-S} for the system without the optical lattice, the ``$x$'' and ``$y$'' components of the angular momentum operators are neglected due to energetics.
-Similar decompositions are possible in the analog Fermi system for $S=1/2$~\cite{FQOL-Caballero,Gabriel,Gabriel-F}.
-In general, the spatial structure of the light modes give a natural basis to represent collective modes depending on geometry with respecto to the COL~\cite{QOL-Caballero}.
-For simplicity, we have neglected the non-vectorial (non-magnetic) contributions of the polarisabitlity.
-We adiabatically eliminate light following~\cite{NJPhys2015}.
-This amounts to effectively integrating out the light in the adiabatic limit, such that $\langle\dot{\hat a}\rangle=0$, leading to $\langle\hat a\rangle\propto\sum_i\langle\tilde{g}_z\varphi_{z,i}\hat S_{z,i}\rangle$.
-We find the effective model for the Spinor Quantum Optical Lattice (SQOL),
+The function $\varphi_{z,i}$ encodes the mode structure of the light into the matter~\cite{supp}.
+This depends on the pump incidence angle with respect to the cavity axis and COL plane~\cite{QOL-Caballero}.
+Considering the experimental situation described in~\cite{Esslinger-S} without COL, the couplings of ``$x$'' and ``$y$'' components of the angular momentum are neglected due to energetic considerations, as $|\hbar\Delta_c|\ll \mu_B B$ ~\cite{supp}.
+Similar decompositions are possible in analog Fermi systems ($S=1/2$)~\cite{FQOL-Caballero,Gabriel,Gabriel-F}.
+In general, the spatial structure of the light modes gives a natural basis for collective modes~\cite{QOL-Caballero}.
+For simplicity, we neglected the non-vectorial (non-magnetic) contributions of the polarizability.
+Moreover, we take $|\hbar\Delta_a|\gg{\hbar\kappa,|\hbar\Delta_c|}\;\textrm{to avoid heating and }{\hbar\kappa,|\hbar\Delta_c|}\gg t_0$ to avoid non-adiabatic effects in the atomic lattice dynamics~\cite{NJPhys2015}, and $\kappa\ll|\Delta_c|$.
+Non-adiabatic effects are minimized in experiments under these assumptions~\cite{Esslinger-S}.
+We adiabatically eliminate the cavity light following~\cite{NJPhys2015}.
+This amounts to effectively integrate out the light.
+Qualitatively, $\langle\dot{\hat a}\rangle=0$, then it follows: $\langle\hat a\rangle\sim\sum_i\langle\tilde{g}_z\varphi_{z,i}\hat S_{z,i}\rangle$.
+Beyond this limit, non-adiabatic effects modify slightly the emergence of superfluid (SF) phases.
+However, insulating states are robust, but effective renormalization of parameters due to cavity noise effects is needed~\cite{Domokos}.
+We find an effective ``spinor quantum optical lattice'' (SQOL),